Syncing audio to video of a grabbed video

 Already 0.1% deviation of video speed lead to a an audio delay of 1s after 20 minutes running time.

-This audio delay increases constantly with increasing running time of the video. - Wrinkled VHS tape leads to destroyed frames.
-Possibly
+This audio delay increases constantly with increasing running time of the video.

 Debut video capture software displays the number of dropped frames at the end of the recording.